shivanshdave/2020-432/projects/project2/README.md

       - As it will be a tibble, this listing should provide Dr. Love (in the HTML) with a correct count of the number of rows and number of columns in your analytic data set.
 - Your final analytic tibble as shown in this Section and used in the codebook and analyses that follow must contain between 250 and 10,000 observations on between 5 and 15 variables, excluding the row identifiers (like subject IDs) although your original raw data set may contain more than 10,000 observations and/or more than 15 non-identification variables, so long as you prune it down to fit within that limit in this Section.

-The final subsection of Section 4 should be a single line of code where you save the final analytic tibble to an .Rds file.
+The final subsection of Section 4 should be a single line of code where you use the `here` package and the `saveRDS` function to save the final analytic tibble to an .Rds file.
 Call this subsection **Saving the Analytic Tibble**.

-- If Dr. Love is permitted to have access to your data, you will then provide that .Rds file to him as part of your Canvas submission at the end oft he term.
+- If Dr. Love is permitted to have access to your data, you will then provide that .Rds file to him as part of your submission.
-- If Dr. Love is not permitted to have access to your data, you will need to provide an .Rds file containing two randomly selected and de-identified rows from your tibble.
+- If Dr. Love is not permitted to have access to your data, you will need to submit an .Rds file containing two randomly selected and de-identified rows from your tibble.
+Contact `431-help` if you require assistance building this.

 ## Section 5 should be labeled Codebook